daniel-sarran/Hunt-Express/README.md

 # Hunt-Express

-`Hunt-Express` is a web application to organize your job search: log details, track progress, advance, and decline job applications.
+`Hunt-Express` is a web application to organize the job search: log new positions applied to, recall dates, track progress per application, from "application submitted" to "offer" or "rejection" in a straightforward tabular format.

-I knew I wanted to organize my personal internship hunt and decided to build a tool to help me with that, and got the added benefit of getting exposure to some areas of web development I wanted to tinker with (cloud deployment, full stack development).
+I knew I wanted to organize my personal internship hunt and decided to build a tool to help me with that, and got the added benefit of getting exposure to web development beyond coursework.

 This project is driven by a NodeJS backend using Express to route and perform CRUD operations on MongoDB Atlas.
 The frontend is a straightforward one-page display of tabular data.